andrelmfarias/Kaggle/README.md

 # Kaggle
-*Some Kaggle competitions I participated in and some kernels a created*
+*Some Kaggle competitions I participated in and some kernels I created*